ModelOriented/fairmodels/README.md

 some fairness metrics like *Equalized odds* are satisfied if parity loss in both *TPR* and *FPR* is low

+### Fairness in regression
+R package fairmodels has support for regression models.
+Check fairness using `fairness_check_regression()` to approximate classification fairness metrics in regression setting.
+Plot object with `plot()` to visualize *fairness check* or with `plot_density()` to see model's output.

 ## Related works

 Zafar, Valera, Rodriguez, Gummadi (2017)  https://arxiv.org/pdf/1610.08452.pdf

 Barocas, Hardt, Narayanan (2019) https://fairmlbook.org/

+Steinberg, Daniel & Reid, Alistair & O'Callaghan, Simon.
+(2020).
+Fairness Measures for Regression via Probabilistic Classification. - https://arxiv.org/pdf/2001.06089.pdf